You'll need excellent observation and investigative skills, as well as attention to detail, to be a good trading

 It is also possible to enter the career without a degree as long as you have a good standard of education.
 Postgraduate qualifications are not needed.

 It is usual to start out as a trainee where you'll combine study with paid employment to complete a range of professional qualifications on the Trading Standards Qualification Framework (TSQF).
-The levels of training you'll complete will depend on your existing qualifications and experience and the needs of the employer.
+The levels of training you'll complete will depend on your existing qualifications and experience, as well as the needs of the employer.

 This area of work is attractive to career changers looking for a move into trading standards.

 - excellent written and oral communication skills and the ability to talk to people from many different backgrounds

 - competent analytical and investigative skills and keen observation